 Bring on the tunes!
 If you already know where you want to put the sound system and entertainment center, talk to your custom homebuilder about installing built-in speakers in the room.
 You'll save yourself valuable floor or wall space and have the luxury of having your house literally be filled with music.

 Chances are your home doesn't need to be at optimal temperature 24/7.
 Invest in a smart thermostat so you can program your home to ease up on the energy use when no one is in the house.
 You can also program it to warm up the house a little before you wake up on cold winter mornings, or cool the house down right before you get home from the gym in the summer.

-- Including a full bathroom on the main floor
+- Include a full bathroom on the main floor.

-As Missouri's Best Green Home Builder, every home we build is more energy-efficient than a typical code-built home.
-We do this by building a better, more insulated home from the ground up, but there are additional options you should consider if energy efficiency is important to you:
+We do this by building a better, more insulated home from the ground up. but there are additional options you should consider if energy efficiency and sustainable living is important to you:

 - Solar Ready: Have your builder prepare the roof when built for solar panels.
 Installing mounts and preparing for wiring now instead of later will save you money for when you do install solar panels in the future.

 - EV Ready: The sale of EV cars in the United States has increased by 25% each year, and more and more car manufacturers are starting to roll out new green car models that require a charging system at home.
 While many electric cars CAN charge with a 110 or 220v outlet in your home, this is not a sustainable way of quickly charging a vehicle.
 If you intend to invest in an electric car in the years to come, considering asking your builder to ensure that your home has enough electrical service in your garage- and a potentially dedicated charging machine.
 By thinking ahead, you can save money by not having to retrofit or add to your electrical load in the future.